i2p/i2p.android.base/README.txt

 # To run the debugger (ddms) you also need to download the
 # "Android SDK Platform-Tools" package from the GUI updater.

-# create a file local.properties with the following line (without the leading # of course):
+# create a file local.properties with the following line (without the leading # of course),
+# do NOT use a relative path
 # sdk.dir=/path/to/your/android-sdk-linux
-# The old property was sdk-location=/path/to/your/android-sdk-linux
-# but it changed in more recent tools.
+# Copy this file to the routerjars/ directory, it is needed in both places.

 # DO NOT create a new project or anything.
 It's all set up right here for you.